Geometric Thermodynamics in Open Quantum Systems: Coherence, Curvature, and Work: Quantum Geometry from Basis Misalignment

 and generates curvature

 with anisotropy and sign.
 The dimensionless parameter $p$ measures the thermal bias of the bath, interpolating between $p=1$ (zero temperature) and $p=0$ (infinite temperature).

 Figure~\ref{fig:coherent_vs_thermal_curvature} shows the resulting geometry.
-In the thermal case, the curvature is isotropic and strictly positive, and work is controlled primarily by the enclosed area.
-Here, the curvature changes sign across the control manifold.
+In the thermal case, the curvature vanishes identically in the $(\omega,g)$ plane at fixed temperature and, when extended to include temperature, collapses to a positive, universal function of $\epsilon/T$, reflecting an effectively one-dimensional response.
+In contrast, the coherent case exhibits a curvature that changes sign across the control manifold.
 Work becomes a balance between positive and negative contributions.

 Two loops illustrate the effect.
 A loop centered at $g=0$ samples positive and negative curvature nearly symmetrically, and the net work cancels.
 A loop displaced into the $g>0$ sector samples predominantly one sign and produces finite work.
 The response is therefore controlled not only by area, but by where the cycle sits in the curvature landscape.

-This behavior has no analogue in the thermal case.
-When the stationary state is diagonal in the Hamiltonian basis, the curvature is strictly positive and geometry reduces to population response.
-When coherence is present, the sign structure of the curvature becomes part of the thermodynamic geometry.
+When the stationary state is diagonal in the Hamiltonian basis, the curvature on the extended control manifold is positive definite and entirely population-driven.

 Thermodynamic curvature therefore emerges from basis misalignment between the system and its environment.
 When the Hamiltonian eigenbasis and the pointer basis coincide, the geometry is effectively classical.
 When they differ, coherence reshapes the curvature and renders the work sensitive to loop placement and orientation.